Learnable latent embeddings for joint behavioral and neural analysis: Results

 \subsection{Discovering latent dynamics during a motor task}

 \justify We next consider an eight direction ``center-out'' reaching task paired with electrophysiology recordings in somatosensory cortex (S1) of a primate~\cite{chowdhury2020area} (Fig.~\ref{fig:Reaching}a).
-The monkey performed active movements and in a subset of trials experienced randomized bumps that caused a passive limb movement.
-We show that \cebra \space produces highly informative visualisations of the data compared to other methods (Fig.~\ref{fig:Reaching}b), and then used \cebra-Behavior in order to test encoding properties of S1.
-Using position or time information showed embeddings with clear positional encoding (Fig.~\ref{fig:Reaching}c, d).
+The monkey performed active movements and in a subset of trials experienced randomized bumps that caused a passive limb movement. \cebra \space produced highly informative visualisations of the data compared to other methods (Fig.~\ref{fig:Reaching}b), and \cebra-Behavior can be used in order to test encoding properties of S1.
+Using position or time information showed embeddings with clear positional encoding (Fig.~\ref{fig:Reaching}c, d, and Extended Data Fig.~\ref{SupplReaching}a-c).

 To then test how directional information and active vs. passive movements influence population dynamics in S1~\cite{Prudhomme1994ProprioceptiveAI,London2013ResponsesOS, chowdhury2020area}, we trained embedding spaces with directional information and then either separated the trials into active and passive for training (Fig.~\ref{fig:Reaching}e), or trained jointly and post-hoc plotted separately (Fig.~\ref{fig:Reaching}f).
 We find striking similarities that suggest active vs. passive strongly influences the neural latent space: the embeddings for active trials show a clear start and stop, while for passive trials it shows a continuous trajectory through the embedding, independently of how they are trained.
 This finding is confirmed in embeddings that used only the \textit{continuous} position of the end-effector as the behavioral label (Fig.~\ref{fig:Reaching}g).
 Notably, direction is a less prominent feature (Fig.~\ref{fig:Reaching}g), although they are entangled parameters in this task.